 2 – Photo Opportunities

 If you’re looking for that perfect, unique Instagram shot or family photo, then check out one of the festivals- there’s bound to be a few festival-exclusive photo opportunities!
 During Festival of the Arts, you can literally step inside famous works of art and take fun pictures, such as becoming a part of the Washington Crosses the Delaware painting, and the Mona Lisa.
-The Flower and Garden Festival has the topiaries, which provide the perfect photo backdrop, and the Festival of the Holidays gives you the opportunity to pose for photos with Santa.
+The Flower and Garden Festival has the topiaries, which provide the perfect photo backdrop, and the Festival of the Holidays allows you to pose for photos with Santa.

 Every festival offers large, themed cardboard cutouts at the front entrance of Epcot, and it’s always nice to take a photo in front of that year’s festival sign or logo.
 Also, PhotoPass will usually offer Magic Shots specific to that year’s theme.
 Make sure to stop when you see a photo opportunity and savor lots of memories of your time at the festival.
 Or, if you’re like me, take a lot of pictures of the food!